My finances, my projects, my life

 What does the sale include?

 If you fell in love with the fully fitted kitchen, lighting or outside play equipment when you visited the property, ask the seller what the sale covers, and never assume that certain fittings or equipment are included.
-In principle, everything that is permanently attached to the house (specifically, taps, cupboards and blinds) is generally included.
+In principle, everything that is permanently attached to the house (specifically, taps, built-in cabinets and exterior blinds) is included.
 Lighting may also be considered an integral part of the property.
 If in any doubt, ask for a written list of the fittings and equipment included.
 This will help avoid any disappointment upon purchase.

 What are your outgoings?